-Tip from dental office leads to arrest in U.S. Capitol breach
+Tip from dental office leads to arrest in US Capitol breach

 The person who reported overhearing Warmus at the dental office supplied his home address and telephone number but did not respond to an FBI agent’s attempts to follow-up, the complaint said.

-“Agents therefore do now know what relationship the tipster has with Warmus,” it said.
+“Agents therefore do not know what relationship the tipster has with Warmus,” it said.

 Warmus owns Worm-a-Fix Automotive in Orchard Park, which continues to operate, according to the complaint.